-Visitors to Ireland, as in the rest of the UK, will have very little trouble in settling into the culture.
+Most visitors to Ireland, as in the rest of the UK, will have very little trouble in settling into the culture.
 The UK as a whole is extremely welcoming of all visitors and has a diverse, multicultural population, and this is particularly true in the land of ‘a hundred thousand welcomes’, especially if you aren’t too slow with getting your round in at the pub!

 On a practical level Ireland is split into two, with Northern Ireland belonging to the UK and the Republic of Ireland deeply in the European Union.
 This doesn’t really hold too many practical problems for the average visitor, just be aware that the currency will change across the border.